Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

     - The name of the so-called 'primary body', for a planetary orbiter this should be set as the Sun (only relevant for de Sitter correction)
     - The angular momentum vector of the orbited body (only relevant for Lense-Thirring correction)

-    **Empirical Acceleration**
+.. class:: EmpiricalAccelerationSettings

    A constant/once-per-orbit acceleration, expressed in the RSW frame, for which the mangitude is determined empirically (typically during an orbit determination process).
 The acceleration components are defined according to Montenbruck and Gill (2000), with a total of 9 components: a constant, sine and cosine term (with true anomaly as argument) for each of the three independent directions of the RSW frame.
-The settings are defined by means of the derived class :class:`EmpiricalAccelerationSettings`, requiring:
+The settings require:

     - Vector containing the constant terms of the accelerations in the R, S and W directions.
     - Vector containing the sine terms of the accelerations in the R, S and W directions.